Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Customers-Filters.md

 ## search

+Search for a customer by its name, customer ID, address, postcode (zip), post office (city), or company number.

 | Property | Required | Default value | Description             |
 |----------|----------|---------------|-------------------------|
 | search   | Yes      |               | The text to search for. |